-- Students are limited to one dual credit registration per semester with the following exception: students who have achieved a (minimum) 80% average in high school courses at Columbia College may be considered for up to two PSIAD courses in the following semester. - A student is not eligible for dual credit registration if he/she is on probation. - All prerequisite requirements must be met.
+- Students are typically limited to one dual credit registration per semester, with exceptions for those achieving an 80% average who may register for up to two PSIAD courses the next semester. - Students on probation are not eligible for dual credit registration. - All prerequisite requirements must be fulfilled.